pietvanzoen/dotfiles/_talks/seek-and-you-shell-find/slides.md

 ---

 ## other
+    * time - show how long it takes to run a command
     * sudo - run a command as the super user (Super User DO)
     * date - get the current date
     * clear - clear your terminal window